Ben Godfrey: Early and personal life

-Godfrey was born in York, North Yorkshire, and attended Archbishop Holgate's School.
+Benjamin Matthew Godfrey was born on 15 January 1998 in York, North Yorkshire, and attended Archbishop Holgate's School.
 His father Alex Godfrey is a former professional rugby league footballer.
 Godfrey is of Jamaican descent through his paternal grandfather.

 Club career

 Early career

 Godfrey captained the York & District under-13 team that beat Southampton at Stadium MK in the final of the English Schools' FA Inter-Association Trophy in May 2011.
 This was the first time a team from York had won an English Schools' FA competition.
 He started his career with York City's youth system, before moving to Middlesbrough in the summer of 2011.
 After being released by the club, he had trials with Leeds United and Sheffield Wednesday, before returning to York at under-15 level, with whom he started his scholarship.
 Godfrey captained York's under-18 team in the 2014–15 season, while still a first-year scholar.
 His first involvement with the first team came as an unused substitute in a League Two match against Newport County on 11 October 2014.
 Godfrey made his debut aged 17 when starting York's 1–0 home win over Yeovil Town on 18 August 2015.
 He scored his first goal for York in the eighth minute of stoppage time in a 2–1 home loss to Plymouth Argyle on 14 November 2015 with a shot from 10 yards.